Home Reports US Home and Garden Shopify Ecommerce Industry Report

 Key Takeaways

-Average Lighthouse performance score of 0.46/100 is critically low, indicating severe site speed and technical issues that are likely suppressing both conversions and organic rankings.
+An average Lighthouse performance score of 0.47 out of 100 reveals critically poor site speed and technical performance, likely suppressing both conversion rates and search rankings.

 Get a monthly email when this data is updated